-This year, for the second time, the EMAlumni Association recognises the value and contribution that EMA alumni bring to society, as a legacy of the EMA spirit and commitment towards the advancement of human rights and democratisation.
+This year, for the third time, the EMAlumni Association recognises the value and contribution that EMA alumni bring to society, as a legacy of the EMA spirit and commitment towards the advancement of human rights and democratisation.

 The award is aimed at recognising the work of an Alum who, through their work and/or volunteering activities has made (and is making) a significant contribution to the advancement of human rights and democratisation in the world.

 - Be a graduate from the European Master’s Programme in Human Rights and Democratisation.
-Those currently enrolled as EMA students (i.e. graduating in 2020) are not eligible to nominate or be nominated;
+Those currently enrolled as EMA students (i.e. graduating in 2021) are not eligible to nominate or be nominated;

 - Have significantly contributed to the development and advancement of human rights and democratisation through their professional occupation, or through collateral, volunteer and/or recreational projects and activities.